Telefonica/mistica-android/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I updated the documentation, including readmes and wikis.
 If this is a breaking change, tag the PR with "Breaking Change" label and remember to include breaking change migration guide in release notes where this version is released.
 - [ ] Tested with dark mode.
 - [ ] Tested with API 24.
+- [ ] Sync done with iOS team for this feature to ensure alignment, if applies.

 ### :test_tube: How can I test this?
 _If it cannot be tested explain why._